collective/bobtemplates.migration/README.rst

 Documentation
 =============

-Full documentation for end users and template developers can be found in the "docs" folder.
+To get started with Transmogrifier, visit the training at https://training.plone.org/5/transmogrifier

-    For easy usage see: `plonecli <https://pypi.python.org/pypi/plonecli>`_
+For easy usage of mr.bob see: `plonecli <https://pypi.python.org/pypi/plonecli>`_

-It is also available online at http://docs.plone.org/develop/addons/bobtemplates.plone/docs/

 Installation
 ============

-You can install bobtemplates.plone as every other normal Python package with `pip <https://pypi.python.org/pypi/pip>`_ inside a `virtualenv <https://pypi.python.org/pypi/virtualenv>`_ or better with `pipenv <https://pypi.python.org/pypi/pipenv>`_.
+You can install bobtemplates.migration as every other normal Python package with `pip <https://pypi.python.org/pypi/pip>`_ inside a `virtualenv <https://pypi.python.org/pypi/virtualenv>`_ or better with `pipenv <https://pypi.python.org/pypi/pipenv>`_.

 Installion with pipenv